Click Here To Schedule A Consultation

 • This field is for validation purposes and should be left unchanged.

-Dr. Michele Green is an Allergan platinum injector of Botox in NYC and a leader in cosmetic injectables and non-invasive facial treatments.
-Dr. Green has been described as providing the “best Botox in New York” with over two decades of experience in Botox injections.
-Her “less is more” philosophy and artistic natural looking results will leave you the best version of yourself.
-“The goal is to look rejuvenated and not ‘frozen’ when it comes to Botox and dermal fillers” says Dr. Green.
-By combining “baby Botox” injections, preventative Botox, and “Botox sprinkles,” Dr. Green’s unique technique for Botox treatments will leave you younger looking after a single visit to her boutique private New York City dermatology office.
+Dr. Michele Green is an Allergan platinum injector of Botox in NYC and a leader in cosmetic injectables and noninvasive facial treatments.
+Dr. Green has been described as providing the “best Botox in New York,” with over two decades of experience in Botox injections.
+Her “less is more” philosophy, and natural-looking results will leave you the best version of yourself.
+“The goal is to look rejuvenated and not ‘frozen’ when it comes to Botox and dermal fillers,” says Dr. Green.
+Combining “baby Botox” injections, preventative Botox, and “Botox sprinkles,” Dr. Green’s unique technique for Botox treatments will leave you younger looking after a single visit to her boutique private New York City dermatology office.

-If you are noticing fine lines and wrinkles that are developing due to repeated facial expression, or are interested in preventing them from forming in the first place, Botox could be just the non-invasive cosmetic solution for you.
-Thanks to cosmetic injectables like Botox and dermal fillers, such as Sculptra, Juvederm, and Restylane, Dr. Michele Green in NYC can provide her patients with pan-facial rejuvenation in a single treatment session.
-When you work with Dr. Green, you will have the opportunity to discuss your specific skin concerns and personal aesthetic goals.
-Together, you will develop a treatment plan that is tailored to you and that meets your cosmetic needs.
+If you notice fine lines and wrinkles developing due to repeated facial expressions or are interested in preventing them from forming in the first place, Botox could be just the noninvasive cosmetic solution for you.
+Thanks to cosmetic injectables like Botox and dermal fillers such as Sculptra, Juvederm, and Restylane, Dr. Michele Green in NYC can provide her patients with pan-facial rejuvenation in a single treatment session.
+When working with Dr. Green, you can discuss your skin concerns and personal aesthetic goals to develop a treatment plan tailored to you that meets your cosmetic needs.

 SG 27 3 weeks Before and After Botox MGWatermark